zeshillin/feup-computer-networks/lab1/projsrc/docs/report.md

 #

 ## 5.4 - ``llclose``
+    int llclose(int showStatistics)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`llclose` is used after the end of the data transfer and at the end of the program's execution, and its main goal is to make sure the connection closes correctly, using the following protocol:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`llclose` is used after the end of the data transfer and at the end of the program's execution.
+Receives a parameter that defines if statistics about the data exchange are to be shown or not.
+Its main goal is to make sure the connection closes correctly, returning 0 if this happens, and uses the following protocol:
 - The transmitter sends a DISC (disconnect) frame, and waits for the receiver to send a DISC frame back.
 After this condition is met, the transmitter sends an UA acknowledgement frame to the receiver.
 If no DISC frame is received by the transmitter during a set timeout period (parameter defined by `ll_connectionParameters`'s `timeout` value), it retries the protocol, sending a DISC frame and waiting for an DISC frame again.
 If this does not happen after the number of retries set by the `ll_connectionParameters`'s `nRetransmissions` value, `llclose` ends with an error number, and the program closes.

         if (ll_connectionParameters.role == LlRx) {